Lower Derwent Weather

 Lower Derwent Forecast

-Saturday Cloudy.
-Medium (40%) chance of showers in the southwest, slight (20%) in the northeast.
-Winds W/NW 25 to 35 km/h tending SE/SW 15 to 25 km/h in the evening then tending NW/SW 15 to 20 km/h in the late evening.
+Wednesday Cloudy.
+High (70%) chance of showers.
+Winds N/NW 15 to 25 km/h tending NW/SW in the morning then tending N/NW 15 to 20 km/h in the evening.

-Sunday Partly cloudy.
-Medium (40%) chance of showers in the southwest, slight (30%) in the northeast.
-Winds NW/SW 15 to 25 km/h tending E/SE during the afternoon then becoming light during the evening.
+Friday Partly cloudy.
+Slight (30%) chance of a shower.
+Winds NW/SW 15 to 25 km/h becoming light during the morning.

 Lower Derwent Weather Forecasts